Interstate Firearm and Cash Seizures in Nebraska

 What about the concealed weapon violation?

 Most innocent motorists who exercise their 2nd Amendment right to possess firearms rarely think twice before packing a gun into a suitcase or storing it in a place where it is not out in the open when traveling.
 However, it is illegal to have a concealed weapon in a vehicle.
 If that firearm is readily accessible but hidden, it is treated as a concealed weapon which is a Class 1 misdemeanor in Nebraska and carries to up to a year in jail and a $1,000 fine.

-In one case Berry Law Firm successfully defended the out of state driver, who had a gun in a gun safe in the passenger seat of the vehicle.
+In one case Berry Law: Criminal Defense and Personal Injury Lawyers successfully defended the out of state driver, who had a gun in a gun safe in the passenger seat of the vehicle.
 The state patrol thought it was a concealed weapon, even though the firearm was stored in a safe that required a combination.
 The driver was simply moving across the country and wanted to bring his firearm with him.
 The state patrol ultimately lost the case because the weapon wasn’t readily available.

 But what about large amounts of cash?

 Law enforcement on I-80 believe that drugs go east and money goes west.
 A lot of people who travel carry significant amounts of cash in case they run into trouble where they need it such as losing a credit card, credit card not working, or a spouse maxing out the credit card.